Async-Hub/Main/builder/about.md

 permalink: /about/
 ---

-This site is all about of useful content about software development, cloud computing and distributed systems which I caught during the past 10 years.
+This site presents all the content which I found useful for me for the last ten years.